-Due dates for each assignment are set by the instructor and published in the syllabus and in the course site in the Learning Management System, Canvas.
+Due dates for each assignment are set by the instructor and published in the syllabus and on the course site in the Learning Management System, Canvas.
 If a student turns in an assignment no later than 11:59 PM Central time on the due date (unless the instructor has posted a different specific time when the assignment is due), the work will be considered on time.

 Unless otherwise indicated by the instructor, if a student turns in an assignment up to 24 hours after the due date, the work will receive a half letter grade reduction (e.g., from an A to an A-).
-Turning in work 24-48 hours late will result in a full letter grade reduction (e.g., from an A to a B).
-Turning in work 48-72 hours late will result in a two letter grade reduction (an A paper becomes a C).
+Turning in work 24-48 hours late will result in a full-letter grade reduction (e.g., from an A to a B).
+Turning in work 48-72 hours late will result in a two-letter grade reduction (an A paper becomes a C paper).
 Work will not be accepted more than 72 hours late, unless the student applies for and is granted an "Incomplete," as described below.

-Incomplete Grades Policy
+Incomplete Grade Policy

-If a student has not been able to submit all assignments during the term, but has completed 75% or more of the required coursework and believes that he or she would be able to complete the course if given more time, he or she may request an "Incomplete" from the instructor.
-An "incomplete" may be awarded at the discretion of the course instructor, but will only be awarded for exceptional circumstances.
+If a student has not been able to submit all assignments during the term but has completed 75% or more of the required coursework and believes they would be able to complete the course if given more time, they may request an "incomplete" from the instructor.
+An "incomplete" may be awarded at the discretion of the course instructor but will only be awarded for exceptional circumstances.
 A student must request an "incomplete" grade no later than the last day of the course, and it must be approved by the instructor.
 An exception may be made if circumstances prevent submitting the "incomplete" request in the prescribed timeframe.
 If an "incomplete" is awarded and the student is still unable to complete the course after the extension, the student will receive an F for the unsubmitted assignments.

 Incomplete grades are issued at the instructor's discretion.
 Upon posting the "incomplete" grade, an automatic email is sent to the student and instructor with notification of time limits and student responsibility.
 For an eight-week course, the incomplete coursework must be submitted a maximum of four weeks from the date the grade was recorded as "incomplete" on the student's record.
-For courses shorter than eight weeks, the required work must be submitted a maximum of two weeks from the date the grade was recorded as "incomplete" on the student's record.
-In both cases, the instructor may set an alternate, shorter timeline for submission of work.

 If the instructor has set a specific date, that date supersedes all other dates.
 After the incomplete coursework deadline, the instructor will calculate the student's grade based on the coursework completed, with no credit given for any incomplete assignment(s).
 If the course grade recorded is "F," no credit is given and the student must retake the course.
 The final grade is included in the student's GPA calculation.
 The final grade and completion of the credit hours for the course count toward the maximum time frame calculation for degree completion.
-A student may have only one incomplete on his/her academic record at any time (two, if a student is taking two courses per term).
+A student may have only one incomplete on their academic record at any time (two, if a student is taking two courses per term).
 Students on academic probation must successfully complete each probationary course.
-Students on academic probation receiving an incomplete grade will not be allowed to participate in the next course until the incomplete grade has been replaced with a grade.
+Students on academic probation receiving an incomplete grade will not be permitted to participate in the next course until the incomplete grade has been replaced with a grade.